 Since your first priorities when you open a restaurant will be to the building where your business will be located, and to the supplying of your restaurant, you need to work closely with your contractor to ensure he or she fully understands the operation of your establishment and has fulfilled your needs in return.
 This includes, among other things, assurance that you have received all the licenses you need to open a restaurant in your area and acknowledgment that you have applied for federal, state and local tax numbers.
 In addition, make sure your contractor is aware of your responsibilities to your lease before, during and after construction.
 Most importantly: Don’t assume anything.
 Put everything you want done in writing!

-Also, for the sake of organization it is important when you open a restaurant to set up a storage area so you can store equipment, smallwares, and supplies as you receive them.
+Also, for the sake of organization it is important when you open a restaurant to set up a storage area with warehouse racking so you can store equipment, smallwares, and supplies as you receive them.
 This way, you won’t have to coordinate with your contractor to receive items at the site.